When should I visit the Vet?

 This is usually a sign of dental disease in pets, but can also be a symptom of more serious illness.
 Sore teeth and gums can be very painful for pets as it is for us humans, and while sometimes just a change in diet is all that is required a dental examination will ensure that any tartar build up or teeth that are causing issues can be removed.
 As part of your pets yearly examination a thorough teeth and mouth exam is performed.
 In the interim however if you notice your pets breath getting worse, then its best to come in and get the underlying problem diagnosed.

 6. Eating or drinking changes

-Both increases and reduction in the amount you pet is eating and drinking can be a symptom of your pet being unwell.
+Both increases and decreases in the amount your pet is eating and drinking can be a symptom of your pet being unwell.
 As with many symptoms this alone can be non-specific, so a full examination is usually required to diagnose the underlying issue.
 If you notice a significant change in your pets eating and/or drinking then give us a call to discuss.

 7. Change in toilet habits

 If your pets toilet habits change and you notice any of the following, it is best to give us a call to discuss:

 - Urinating more or less frequently